manoloenriquez/vault7641-client/docs/NFT_REVEAL_FLOW.md

 - User selects an NFT from their wallet
 - User chooses a guild to join
 - Token number is extracted from NFT name (e.g., "Vault Pass #1234" → 1234)
+- Client requests a short-lived signed token from `/api/security/sign-params` to hash the generation parameters
 - Client calls `/api/guild/assign` endpoint

 ### 2. **Server-Side Metadata Update** (`/api/guild/assign/route.ts`)